 Magic is both the lifeblood of Alturas and a dying art form.
-It can take the shape of magical abilities, or be focused into powerful charms through the use of runes, and cause lifelong consequences through curses.
+It can take the shape of magical abilities or be focused into powerful charms through the use of runes.
 Iron and silver are dangerous if not deadly to most Alturians.
 Gold, however, is an excellent magical conductor and can strengthen charms and make people’s abilities more efficient.

 This page is split into several sections:

 - Runes and Charms

 - The Difference Between the Feylands and the Rest of Alturas

 This is the magic that powers most of Alturas.
 Runes are precise geometric designs that rely heavily on mathematics to channel magic into a specific purpose.
 However, a single rune usually won’t have enough power nor specified purpose in order to achieve the desired effect.
 Instead, a chain of runes is created called a charm, which create specific instructions for magic to take a certain form, such as prevent an object from catching on fire or creating an invisible ward that protects a room from fleas.
 Charms are capable of replicating magical abilities in a precise and autonomous way, if the proper runes are known.

 The size of the rune does not typically matter.
 However, the scale of the rune compared to the other runes it is combined with is vitally important.
 If the wrong ratios are used, charms can leak magic or even explode.

 Charms can be carved into gemstones and minerals, burned or carved into wood, sewn into fabrics, painted, or stamped.
 However, charms usually require certain materials in order to work correctly and not have unintended consequences.